 All neat variants of Colli-Pee® have a shelf life of 5 years.
-Colli-Pee® Small Volumes with UCM has a shelf life of 12 months.
-Colli-Pee® 20 mL with UCM has a shelf life of 2 years.
+Colli-Pee® Small Volumes with UCM and Colli-Pee® 20 mL with UCM have a shelf life of 2 years.
 For more information read our urine stabilization page.

 For more information on Colli-Pee® prices, contact your Novosanis sales responsible, or contact Novosanis directly.

 Novosanis is ISO13485 certified by SGS Belgium.
 Our quality system is fully compliant with the requirements of ISO13485 quality standards for manufacturers of medical devices.
 Novosanis' Colli-Pee® device is CE-marked and FDA listed, with registered trademarks® in several countries.
 Contact us to know the registration status in your region.

 In the period between collection and processing, analytes in urine can be degraded.
 Novosanis has developed Urine Conservation Medium (UCM®), a non-toxic urine stabilization chemistry that will keep the DNA in your urine sample stable at room temperature, for a period of at least 7 days.
 Furthermore, to extend the preservation coverage to other analytes (RNA, EV, cfDNA) a new preservative, Urinary Analyte Stabilizer (UAS) is currently in development.
 Read our urine stabilization solutions page for more information.

 Storage conditions for Colli-Pee® (20 mL) tubes containing UCM®), after first-void urine collection varies:

 - Short-term storage at room temperature: 7 days